Winston-Salem nurse fights COVID-19 in America's hardest-hit hospital

-WINSTON-SALEM, N.C. — Overcoming COVID-19 is a fight and since her time in Brooklyn Shonna Alexander has only seen one person win it.
+WINSTON-SALEM, N.C. — Overcoming COVID-19 is a fight and since her time in Brooklyn, Shonna Alexander has only seen one person beat it.

 "They play the Rocky theme song music over the intercom for the entire hospital and since I’ve been here I’ve heard the song one time," she said.